Madeleine McCann: German police say objects analysed after Portugal search

 Several objects were found during a search of a Portuguese reservoir in connection with the disappearance of Madeleine McCann, German officials say.

-In a short statement they added it was too early to to say whether the items, which are being analysed, are connected to the missing Briton.
+In a short statement they added it was too early to confirm whether the items, which are being analysed, are connected to the missing Briton.

 Portuguese police, assisted by their German counterparts, searched the Arade reservoir in Portugal last week.